AlexMikes/AutoFunc/paper.md

 # Summary

-Engineering design is a multi-step process that uses various iterative tools that help improve products.
+Engineering design is a multi-step process that uses various iterative tools to help improve products.
 Each component in a product performs a corresponding set of subfunctions that contribute to the overall functionality of the product.
 A design repository is a database of product information that includes component and subfunction relationships.
 Functional modeling is an engineering design tool that organizes these subfunctions into a graphical format for better understanding and visualization.
-Therefore, functional modeling is a popular tool in the concept generation phase that helps designers ensure the product adheres to the customer requirements while maintaining the desired functionality.
+Therefore, functional modeling is a popular tool in the early design phase that helps designers ensure the product adheres to the customer requirements while maintaining the desired functionality.
 While significant work has been done to help increase consistency in the structure, syntax, and formatting of functional models, they are still highly subjective and time-consuming to create [@Stone2000; @Hirtz2002; @kurtoglu2005].
 Because of the time requirements, inconsistencies, and inaccuracies involved with making them, functional models are